FAQs

 Who runs the London Monarchs?

-The London Monarchs Baseball Academy is being established as a Community Interest Company (CIC) and will be registered shortly with Companies House as a non-profit.
+The London Monarchs Baseball Academy has been established as a Community Interest Company (CIC) and is registered with Companies House as London Baseball Academy CIC (16734043).
 The company directors are Alex Musil, Kent Boswell and Matt Kollhoff, longtime youth baseball volunteers.
-The club will be registered with the British Baseball Federation for 2025.
+The club is registered with the British Baseball Federation.